- 1 Wahiawā Town Hall Meeting

 - Proposed Projects Pictures

-Staff from the OahuMPO participated in the Wahiawa Blue Zones Built Environment Committee meeting.
+Staff from the OahuMPO participated in the Wahiawa Blue Zones Built Environment Committee meeting on November 14, 2017.
 Community members who participated were primarily concerned about safety, and many people emphasized the importance of the Safe Routes to School program.
 The Safe Routes to School program is being proposed as a project recommendation in the DRAFT Task 4 Deliverable E-1: Project Evaluation and Preliminary Ranking Memorandum.

 Community Presentations – Wahiawa Lions Club & Neighborhood Board #25